FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/04-react-native.md

 Your project must:

+- [ ] Contain Schedule, Session, Speaker, Faves, and About scenes
-- [ ] Display a loading indicator when data is being fetched
+- [ ] Display a loading indicator when data is fetched by the app
+- [ ] Display the conference sessions in chronological order in a `ListView` with section headers (based on the start time) in the Schedule scene
+- [ ] Display an individual conference session's details in a Session scene when a session is tapped from within the Schedule scene
+- [ ] Display information about a session's speaker in a lightbox-style Speaker scene when the speaker's name is tapped
+- [ ] Allow users to favourite and un-favourite sessions, and display saved favourites in a Faves Scene
+- [ ] Implement animated show/hide functionality for the Code of Conduct sections in the About scene (using React Native's `Animated` module)

 ### Development